Complement your Communication coursework with hands-on experience

 The academic piece

-You’ll work this out with your sponsoring professor.
-But typically, an internship requires that you keep a journal “on the job,” which you’ll use to write a paper that summarizes your experiences, evaluates them, and relates them to one or more courses that you have already taken or will take immediately after the internship.
+You’ll work this out with your Faculty Sponsor (see below).
+Typically, an internship requires that you keep a journal “on the job,” which you’ll use to write a paper that summarizes your experiences, evaluates them, and relates them to one or more courses that you have already taken or will take immediately after the internship.

 You can do an internship (UMass 298Y: Practicum) in any session: fall, spring, winter (January), or summer.
 During summer or winter sessions, you pay for the credits through Continuing & Professional Education.